-Child: KYEEMA adopts DFAT's definition of a child as any person under the age of 18 years.
+Child: Kyeema adopts DFAT's definition of a child as any person under the age of 18 years.

-Staff: All KYEEMA fulltime employees, fixed term employees, consultants and sub-contracted individuals.
+Staff: All Kyeema full-time employees, fixed term employees, consultants and subcontracted individuals.

-Sexual abuse: KYEEMA adopts DFAT's definition of sexual abuse as the actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions.
+Sexual abuse: Kyeema adopts DFAT's definition of sexual abuse as the actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions.
 It covers sexual offences including but not limited to: attempted rape (which includes attempts to force someone to perform oral sex); and sexual assault (which includes non-consensual kissing and touching).
-All sexual activity with someone under the age of consent (in the law of the host country or under Australian Capital Territory law [16 years], whichever is greater) is considered to be sexual abuse.
+All sexual activity with someone under the age of consent [18 years], is considered to be sexual abuse.

-Sexual exploitation: KYEEMA adopts DFAT's definition of sexual exploitation as any actual or attempted abuse of position of vulnerability, differential power, or trust for sexual purposes.
+Sexual exploitation: Kyeema adopts DFAT's definition of sexual exploitation as any actual or attempted abuse of position of vulnerability, differential power, or trust for sexual purposes.
 It includes profiteering monetarily, socially or politically from sexual exploitation of another.

-Sexual harassment: KYEEMA adopts DFAT's definition that sexual harassment occurs when another person makes an unwelcome sexual advance or an unwelcome request for sexual favours, or engages in other unwelcome conduct of a sexual nature, in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated the possibility that the person harassed would be offended, humiliated or intimated.
+Sexual harassment: Kyeema adopts DFAT's definition that sexual harassment occurs when another person makes an unwelcome sexual advance or an unwelcome request for sexual favours, or engages in other unwelcome conduct of a sexual nature, in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated the possibility that the person harassed would be offended, humiliated or intimated.